sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Abbott looking at John with fascination very focused on that corpse: attn quickly returns to John Molly looks shocked and like she's gonna go investigate

-2 of dogs walk through open door from courtyard
+*2 of Severil's* dogs walk through open door from courtyard

 Initiative (i did bad)
 Molly grabs my shoulders